otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The instance tag of the intended recipient.

 L (INT)
-  The number of prekey ensembles
+  The number of Prekey Ensembles

 Ensembles (DATA)
-  The concatenated prekey ensembles.
-Each ensemble is encoded as:
+  The concatenated Prekey Ensembles.
+Each Ensemble is encoded as:

    User Profile (USER-PROF)
-   A Prekey Profile (PREKEY-PROF)
+   Prekey Profile (PREKEY-PROF)
-   Prekey message
+   Prekey Message
-      Prekey messages are encoded as specified in OTRv4 specification, section 'Prekey message'.
+      Prekey Messages are encoded as specified in OTRv4 specification, section 'Prekey Message'.
 ```

 ### No Prekey Ensembles on Storage Message

-This message is sent by the Prekey Server when it runs out of prekey messages,
+This message is sent by the Prekey Server when it runs out of Prekey Messages,
-or when it does not have a user or prekey profile (there are none on storage).
+or when it does not have a User or Prekey profile.

-It must be encoded as:
+The encoding looks like this:

 ```
 Message type (BYTE)